 What does it mean to have a transitional style home?
 Designs are always evolving and changing.
-The term “transitional” really just describes a home that uses a mix of styles that cohesively create vibes of modern home.
+In architecture, the term “transitional” really just describes a home that uses a mix of styles that cohesively create vibes of a modern home.
 Or more simply put, a transitional style home can be brought into anyone’s preferred architectural look by incorporating familiar elements while achieving an overall more sleek look.

 When working through the initial design process with our clients, the topic of exterior design is where we like to spend a little bit of extra time.
 The exterior of the home will typically translate to the interior style of the home.

 It is common for our clients to have an exterior style in mind, but how does that translate into words?
 With millions and millions of available materials and products, it can become overwhelming to achieve a cohesive design.
 Not only do we have a large variety of products to choose from, we are blessed with the ability to search for eye catching images right from our mobile devices.
 Oftentimes, we will compile inspirational images from our clients and start by asking what from each photo caught their attention.
 From there we are able to assist our clients with “putting a label on it” before moving forward with a 3D rendering.